-Imagine having a really tiring day at work and coming back home to relax.
-But as soon as you step in, you are sweating on a nice breezy day.
+Imagine having a tiring day at work and coming back home to relax.
+But as soon as you step in, you sweat on a nice breezy day.

 Let us see another scenario where you walk inside your house on a snowy day and immediately feel a very uncomfortable itch in the throat.

 The air inside your home plays an important role in your health.
-Often many people are very precautious when outside the home and overlook what is going on indoors.
+Yet, often many people are precautious outside the home and overlook what is happening indoors.

-Indoor air quality is not something only a set of people deal with; every individual needs to now learn and carefully look at.
+Indoor air quality is not something only a set of people deal with; every individual needs to now learn and carefully look at it.
 The impacts of pollution and climate change are no longer limited to outside the house.
-There are various smaller effects that it now has within your house that can cause long-term issues in an individual.
+There are various smaller effects that it now has within your home that can cause long-term issues in an individual.

-Yes, humidity has a very great impact on your sleep.
+Yes, humidity has a very significant impact on your sleep.

 Still don’t believe this?
 If you have landed on this article, you will surely have heard about humidity affecting sleep.

-Doctors say that if the relative humidity in the room is not maintained between 40-60%, then it may not be healthy for an individual to live in that environment for prolonged periods.
-It can cause serious impacts on the health of an individual.
+Doctors say that if the relative humidity in the room is not maintained between 40-60%, it may not be healthy for an individual to live in that environment for prolonged periods.
+It can cause severe impacts on the health of an individual.

-Hence people today invest in buying hygrometers to check the humidity levels at home, humidifiers, and dehumidifiers.
+Hence, people today buy hygrometers to check the humidity levels at home, humidifiers, and dehumidifiers.

 Best Humidity for Sleeping